Academic Information and Policies

 G. Confidentiality

-Every reasonable effort will be made to preserve the confidentiality and to protect the rights of students, faculty, staff and administrators involved in the filing, investigation, and resolution of complaints of harassment.
-However, if the Complainant chooses to speak publicly regarding the case, the University shall not be held liable.
+Every reasonable effort will be made to preserve confidentiality and to protect the rights of students, faculty, staff and administrators involved in the filing, investigation, and resolution of complaints of harassment.
+However, the university shall not be held liable if the Complainant chooses to speak publicly regarding the case.
 To the extent reasonably possible, Waldorf University will treat all information received as confidential.
-However, where it is necessary, in the University’s sole discretion, to disclose particulars in the course of the investigation, such disclosure will be made.
-The parties to a complaint of sexual harassment should treat the matter under investigation with discretion and respect for the reputation of all parties involved in the process.
+However, where it is necessary, in the university’s sole discretion, to disclose particulars during the investigation, such disclosure will be made.
+The parties to a sexual harassment complaint should treat the matter under investigation with discretion and respect for the reputation of all parties involved.

 H. Records

-If a Complainant chose to use the Direct Response and also communicated this situation to a Recipient, the only record that will be retained will contain the following:
+If a Complainant chooses to use the Direct Response and also communicates this situation to a Recipient, the only record that will be retained will contain the following:

 • the name of the Complainant,